DataDog/integrations-extras/neo4j/README.md

 ### Metrics

+Neo4j version 4
+Neo4j 4 metrics are collected as documented [here][12].
+The most commonly monitored metrics are provided in the out-of-the-box dashboards.

+Neo4j version 5
+Neo4j 5 metrics are collected as documented [here][11].
+The most commonly monitored metrics are provided in the out-of-the-box dashboards.

+Please note each version collects a different set of metrics.
+The versions are listed in the description of the metric.

-See [metadata.csv][6] for a list of metrics provided by this check.
+See [metadata.csv][6] for the full list of metrics provided by this check.

 ### Service Checks